 Only employees regularly scheduled to work on a day of closing are eligible for closing pay.
 Employees instructed to report for work who do not report are not eligible for closing pay.
 Where there is special justification, an exception may be made with the approval of the appropriate Human Resources Officer.

 Closing pay for the hours of an emergency closing or early release is paid at straight time, plus any applicable shift differential.
 Any employee regularly scheduled to work who does not work during an emergency closing or early release receives closing pay for the hours of the closing or release, if eligible under the terms of this policy.
 Hours not worked during an emergency closing or early release are counted toward the calculation of premium hours for the work week, but not paid as premium hours.

 Hours authorized and actually worked to maintain essential Institute services during a closing or early release are paid in the normal way as time worked.
 See Section 5.4, Overtime Pay for Support Staff for more details.

-An employee absent for any reason, including sick leave, vacation, or any other authorized leave, with or without pay, receives no time off or pay for an emergency closing or early release.
+An employee absent for any reason, including vacation, sick leave (whether paid as Sick Time, Serious Illness Reduced Pay, or the State Formula Rate), parental leave, or any other authorized leave, with or without pay, receives no time off or pay for an emergency closing or early release.

 Exceptional situations should be discussed with the appropriate Human Resources Officer.